 Within the global network of Communitarian Union, the “Common Good” manifests in both the social and economic spheres.
 Examples include:

-The ONE CLOCK TAPESTY OF TENETS that centre around LIVING SIMPLY, play a crucial role in ensuring the perpetuation of the “Common Good” ideal.
-It represents the unifying force of shared responsibilities, resources, and commitment to communitarian VALUES, MISSIONS & VISION As members share a “cloak,” they also share their burdens, joys, and successes, contributing to an ecosystem where everyone benefits from individual and collaborative achievement.
+The ONE CLOAK TAPESTRY OF TENETS that centre around LIVING SIMPLY, play a crucial role in ensuring the perpetuation of the “Common Good” ideal.
+It represents the unifying force of shared responsibilities, resources, and commitment to communitarian VALUES, MISSIONS & VISION as members share a “cloak,” they also share their burdens, joys, and successes, contributing to an ecosystem where everyone benefits from individual and collaborative achievement.

 This creates an environment where communal living, income, and expense sharing, form a seamless tapestry of interdependence.